MycroftAI/mycroft-skills/nature-sounds-skill/README.md

-# Nature Sound skill
+## Nature sound skill

-This skill plays a small variety of relaxing nature sounds
+Plays relaxing nature soundscapes

+## Description
+Plays some soundscapes for relaxation, atmosphere or meditation

-## Current state
+## Examples

-:construction: Under construction

-Working features:
- - Say 'Play ...
-        ...Songbirds' or 'Dawn' for lovely birdsong
-        ...Stream' or 'Creek' for the sound of a rainy stream ...Ocean' for waves
+* "..."play Dawn" for Birdsong in the morning"
-        ...Thunderstorm' for a thunderstorm
+* "..."play Ocean" for a waving ocean"
-        ...Gale' for a tropical storm
+* "..."play River" for a rainy river"
-        ...Rainforest' for tropical rainforest

-Known issues:
- - So far none

-TODO:
- - Acquire more Creative-Commons or similar licensed soundscapes
- - Loop audio
+## Credits
+Hasinator7